 which tell us that $a^\dagger(\mathbf k,\lambda)$ creates a graviton of momentum-energy $k$ and helicity $\lambda$, whereas $a(\mathbf k,\lambda)$ destroys it.

-The quantum state of the universe during inflation is the vacuum $|0\rangle$, which by definition is annihilated by $a(\mathbf k,\lambda)$.
+The quantum state of the universe during inflation is typically assumed to be the vacuum $|0\rangle$, which, by definition, is annihilated by $a(\mathbf k,\lambda)$.
 The expectation value on the vacuum:

 is what shall define our primordial spectrum.
 Two comments are in order here.
-First of all, we could choose another quantum state for the universe which is not necessarily the vacuum one.
-Second, the above is a vacuum expectation value which we expect to become an ensemble average over classical random fields well outside the horizon.
+First of all, we could choose another quantum state for the universe that is not necessarily the vacuum state.
+Second, the above \eqref{VEVGW} is a vacuum expectation value, which we expect to become an ensemble average over classical random fields well outside the horizon.

 \hrulefill

 \begin{ex}Compute the vacuum expectation value in Eq.~\eqref{VEVGW} using the plane-wave expansion \eqref{GWexpansionplanewaves} and the commutation relations \eqref{commutationrelationsGW}.
 Show that: